-If you often find yourself mouthing the lines to your favourite movies, you're not alone.
-There are plenty of cinephiles who can proudly pinpoint details and recognize locations from specific scenes in our favourite movies without a second thought.
+If you often find yourself mouthing the lines to your favorite movies, you're not alone.
+There are plenty of cinephiles who can proudly pinpoint details and recognize locations from specific scenes in our favorite movies without a second thought.
 For those of us who love movies and TV shows and just can't seem to get enough of them, the next best thing to actually being in one is visiting the famous locations where they were filmed.

 Jamaica's lush and tropical Papillon Cove has been the setting for films such as Papillon, Return to Treasure Island, Passion and Paradise, and Devil's Island.
 You can get a look at it first-hand on horseback along the beach.
 Learn more about our Caribbean cruises to Jamaica.

 Rome's Trevi Fountain is no stranger to glamour.
 It has been the backdrop to movies such as Fellini's La Dolce Vita where Anita Ekberg wades into its waters and Roman Holiday starring the beautifully graceful Audrey Hepburn.
 But a recent multi-million dollar renovation has it looking particularly ready for a close-up.
 Learn more about our European cruises to Rome.